Information for workers

 Preparation for your assessment

-- You will need to arrive by your specifically given assessment time as there is some paperwork to fill in on arrival.
+- You will need to arrive by your specific appointment time as there is some paperwork that needs to be completed before the assessment.

-- You will need to bring with you any information you have regarding current medications you are taking.
+- You will need to bring any information about your current medications / medication list.

-- You will need to wear loose comfortable clothing (Think about what you would wear for a workout).
+- You will need to wear loose comfortable clothing (Think about what you would wear for a workout / to exercise).

 - Closed in, flat shoes are essential.

-- Mobile phones are to be switched off during the assessment as they can be a distraction, so please make sure they are turned off.
+- Mobile phones are to be switched off / silent during the assessment.

-- You may need to have a drug test so make sure you are well hydrated.
+- You may need to provide a urine sample so make sure you are well hydrated (drink a lot of water!)

 Cancel or reschedule an appointment